-- Con Edison Transmission owns, through subsidiaries, a 50 percent interest in Stagecoach, a joint venture that owns an operates an existing gas pipeline and storage business located in northeastern Pennsylvania and the southern tier of N York.
-Con Edison is in the process of considering strategic alternatives regarding its 50 percent interest in Stagecoach, result of information made available to Stagecoach as part of that process, Stagecoach performed a goodwill impairment that resulted in Stagecoach recording a goodwill impairment charge of \$343 million at March 31, 2021.
-Accordingly, Cor Edison recorded a pre-tax loss on its interest in Stagecoach of \$172 million (\$120 million after-tax) within "Investment ir (loss)" on Con Edison's consolidated income statement at March 31, 2021 that reduced the carrying value of its investm Stagecoach from \$839 million to \$667 million. (page 20) - In May 2021, the operator of the Mountain Valley Pipeline, which is being constructed by a joint venture in which CET C owns an 11.2 percent interest (that is expected to be reduced to 8.5 percent based on the current project cost estimate CET Gas' previous capping of its cash contributions to the joint venture) indicated that, subject to receipt of certain authorizations and resolution of certain challenges, it is now targeting an in-service date for the project of summer 2022 overall project cost of approximately \$6,200 million excluding allowance for funds used during construction. (page 70) - a.
+- Con Edison Transmission owns, through subsidiaries, a 50 percent interest in Stagecoach, a joint venture that owns and operates an existing gas pipeline and storage business located in northeastern Pennsylvania and the southern tier of New York.
+Con Edison is in the process of considering strategic alternatives regarding its 50 percent interest in Stagecoach.
+As a result of information made available to Stagecoach as part of that process, Stagecoach performed a goodwill impairment test that resulted in Stagecoach recording a goodwill impairment charge of \$343 million at March 31, 2021.
+Accordingly, Con Edison recorded a pre-tax loss on its interest in Stagecoach of \$172 million (\$120 million after-tax) within "Investment income/ (loss)" on Con Edison's consolidated income statement at March 31, 2021 that reduced the carrying value of its investment in Stagecoach from \$839 million to \$667 million. (page 20) - In May 2021, the operator of the Mountain Valley Pipeline, which is being constructed by a joint venture in which CET Gas owns an 11.2 percent interest (that is expected to be reduced to 8.5 percent based on the current project cost estimate and CET Gas' previous capping of its cash contributions to the joint venture) indicated that, subject to receipt of certain authorizations and resolution of certain challenges, it is now targeting an in-service date for the project of summer 2022 at an overall project cost of approximately \$6,200 million excluding allowance for funds used during construction. (page 70) - a.
 Page references to 1Q 2021 Form 10-Q.